nhannq/C-Projects/ML/README.txt

 	argv[1]: the prediction result (predictions)
 	argv[2]: the true label file (which is extracted from the test set by the runsvm.py program)

 Remember to create the folder named “temp” before run the program.
-If you have any question, feel free to send an email to: nhan.q.nguyen@uconn.edu.
+If you have any question, feel free to send an email to: nhan.q.nguyen@engr.uconn.edu.